Types of Mutual Fund

 Listed below are types of mutual funds based on structure:

-• Closed-Ended Funds: For closed-ended funds, the predetermined unit capital is used for investment.
+• Closed-Ended Funds: For close-ended funds, the predetermined unit capital is used for investment.
 This indicates that the fund management company is restricted from exceeding the agreed-upon quantity of units for sale.
 A New Fund Offer (NFO) period is defined by the Trustees during which the new scheme sells its units.
 NFOs are accompanied by a predetermined maturity period, and fund managers are accommodating of any fund size.

 • Interval Funds: Interval funds combine features of open-ended and closed-ended funds.
 They allow investors to buy or sell units during specific intervals at ex dividend NAV.